wagtail/Willow/docs/guide/operations.rst

 To resize an image, call the :meth:`~Image.resize` method.
 This stretches the image to fit the new size.

-It takes a single argument, a two element sequence of integers representing the width and height of the final image.
+It takes a single argument, a two element sequence of integers containing the width and height of the final image.

-It returns a new :class:`~Image` object leaving the source image untouched.
+It returns a new :class:`~Image` object containing the resized image.
+The original image is not modified.

 .. code-block:: python